DongChen06/DongChen06.github.io/_pages/about.md

 ## About me
 Hello!
 I will join Agricultural and Biological Engineering at Mississippi State University (MSU) as a tenure-track assistant professor in Fall 2024.
 Before coming to MSU, I served as a Postdoc Fellow at the University of Virginia (UVA), affiliated with both the [Environmental Institute](https://environment.virginia.edu/) and [Link Lab](https://engineering.virginia.edu/link-lab) mentored by Drs.
 [Arsalan Heydarian](https://engineering.virginia.edu/faculty/arsalan-heydarian) and [Brad Campbell](https://engineering.virginia.edu/faculty/brad-campbell).
 I earned my Ph.D. in Electrical and Computer Engineering from Michigan State University in 2023, guided by Dr. [Zhaojian Li](https://www.egr.msu.edu/rival/).
 Before that, I obtained my B.Eng. degree from the Department of Mechanical Engineering, University of Electronic Science and Technology of China (UESTC) in June 2017.

+**Research Interests**: Reinforcement learning, multi-agent systems, intelligent transportation systems, computer vision, robotics, control, smart agriculture, etc.

+## Research Projects
+My primary research interests lie in the intersection of control theory, multi-agent systems, and deep learning, with applications to autonomous vehicles, robotics, and smart agriculture.
+Some of my ongoing projects are soft robotics for fruit harvesting and sorting, multi-robot collaborations, and controlled environment agriculture.

 **If you are seeking any form of academic cooperation or want to join our group, please feel free to email me at chendon9@msu.edu**

-**Research Interests**: Reinforcement learning, multi-agent systems, intelligent transportation systems, computer vision, robotics, control, smart agriculture, etc.

 ## News